ITU-DASYALab/IoT_course/balloon/balloon_planning_01.md

 VOC - ENS160, (SEN5x?)

-	BME280 - ENS160 are in the sparkfun EnvCombo - tested and used in course
+	BME280 - ENS160 are in the sparkfun EnvCombo - tested and used in course - we have 10 x

 PM - SPS30, SEN5x

+	we have 2x SEN55

 GPS - T-Beam Ublox

 Light?

+	we have VEML6030 (

 CR, cam?